 CUNY Start's Math Start is an intensive eight-week program for incoming CUNY students.
 The program's goal is to increase students' math proficiency before starting credit classes.
 Modeled on CUNY Start's highly successful semester-long math program, Math Start provides intensive instruction and advisement to help students prepare to succeed in college and reduce or eliminate remedial math needs before matriculating at CUNY.
-In Summer 2015, 92% of Math Start students exited the program fully math proficient and ready to take credit math courses.
 The program also admits a limited number of matriculated students who are close to graduation but have not been able to pass the CUNY Elementary Algebra Final Exam.